slidevjs/slidev/custom/config-parser.md

 This example systematically replaces any `@@@` line by a line with `hello`.
 It illustrates the structure of a preparser configuration file and some of the main concepts the preparser involves:
 - `definePreparserSetup` must be called with a function as parameter.
-- The function receives the file path (of the root presentation file) and could use this information (e.g., enable extensions based on the presentation file).
+- The function receives the file path (of the root presentation file) and headmatter (from the md file).
+It could use this information (e.g., enable extensions based on the presentation file).
 - The function must return a list of preparser extensions.
 - An extension can contain:
   - a `transformRawLines(lines)` function that runs just after parsing the headmatter of the md file and receives a list of all lines (from the md file).
 The function can mutate the list arbitrarily.